aholler/se-modbus-metrics-exporter/README.md

 According to the SolarEdge documentation, the MODBUS TCP implementation of SolarEdge inverters supports only a single connection and session.
-This makes it almost impossible to use the values by multiple means.
+This makes it almost impossible to use the values by multiple means (like e.g.
+2 wallboxes).
 In order to circumvent this limitation I've written this tool using Rust.
 When started, if fetches a configured set of registers from the SolarEdge device, updates values (by default) every 10 seconds and offers them via